gunelmikayilli-analytics/maven-toy-store-power-bi/README.md

 ## 📌 Project Overview

-This project presents an interactive **Power BI dashboard** developed to analyze the sales performance of Maven Toy Store.
+This project presents an interactive **Power BI dashboard** created to analyze the sales performance of Maven Toy Store.

-The main objective of the project is to evaluate revenue, profitability, product performance, inventory levels, seasonal sales trends, and store performance.
+The goal of the analysis is to understand:

-The dashboard helps identify key business opportunities and supports data-driven decision-making related to products, inventory, and store expansion.
+- Overall sales and profitability
+- Product performance
+- Store performance
+- Inventory levels
+- Seasonal sales trends
+- Potential store expansion opportunities

+The dashboard transforms raw business data into clear and actionable insights that can support data-driven decision-making.

 ---

-## 🎯 Business Questions

-The analysis was designed to answer several key business questions:

-- Which products are the most profitable?
-- Which products generate the highest sales?
-- Which products have the highest number of units sold?
-- Which product categories perform best?
-- Which store locations generate the highest profit?
-- Which cities perform best?
-- When is the best time of year to open a new store?
-- Are there opportunities for store expansion?
-- How much inventory is currently available?
+## 🛠️ Tools Used

+- Power BI
+- Power Query
+- DAX
+- Data Modeling
+- Data Visualization
+- Business Intelligence

 ---

 ## 📊 Key Performance Indicators

-The dashboard tracks the following main KPIs:

 | KPI | Result |
 |---|---:|